-Unlike online-courses, students are often challenged to solve open-ended problems.
+Unlike in online courses, bootcamp students are often challenged to solve open-ended problems.
 Instead of being led to the answer, they must immediately use the skills they learn to come up with their own creative solutions.

 During the course, students are also challenged to work as a part of a development team.
-Using source control best practices with Git and modern project management methodologies, students gain valuable real-world experience.
-Experience they can show during interviews and on job applications.
+Using source control best practices with Git and modern project management methodologies, students gain valuable real-world experience—experience they can show on job applications and during interviews.

 - Pick a Codecademy beginner track.

-- Use the skills learned in steps 1 & 2 to work on personal projects and develop your portfolio.
+- Use these skills to work on personal projects and develop your portfolio.